S-0788

 Plain Language

-Before using AI to record or transcribe a therapy or psychotherapy session for supplementary support purposes, the licensed professional must inform the patient (or their legally authorized representative) in writing that AI will be used and explain the specific purpose of that use.
-The patient or representative must provide written consent.
-This applies only when the AI use involves recording or transcription of sessions — administrative support tasks that do not involve session recording are not subject to this consent requirement.
+Before a licensed therapist or psychotherapist may use AI to record or transcribe a client's therapeutic session for supplementary support purposes, the professional must provide written notice to the patient (or their legally authorized representative) disclosing both that AI will be used and the specific purpose of its use.
+The patient must then provide written consent.
+Without both written notice and written consent, AI-assisted recording or transcription of therapeutic sessions is prohibited.
+This applies only to supplementary support involving recording or transcription — administrative support tasks that do not involve recording sessions are not covered by this provision.

 Statutory Text